 - There's no evidence that the change in air pressure or humidity will harm you or your baby.

-- You may find your legs swell more and the lower air pressure may increase the likelihood you have a nose bleed (since your nose is already congested in pregnancy).
+- You may find your legs swell more and the lower air pressure can increase the likelihood of you getting a nosebleed (since your nose is already congested in pregnancy).